dataloop-ai/zoo/README.md

 - device - gpu index to be specified to all parameters and operations requiring gpu in this specific trial
 - model_specs - contains model configurations and information relevant to the location of your data and annotation type
 - hp_values - are the final hyper parameter values passed to this specific trial
-- final - indicates weather the model is in *trial* mode or *training* mode

 **reformat** method is where you'd be expected to reformat the input image annotations into a format your model can handle.
 Your model is required to handle CSV and Coco styled annotations at the very least.